sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningGUIExperiment.md

 # Defining GUI Experiment

 When you execute your simulation, you will often need to display some information.
 For each simulation, you can define some inputs and outputs:
-* The inputs will be composed of parameters manipulated by the user for each simulation
+* The inputs will be composed of parameters manipulated by the user for each simulation.
 * The outputs will be composed of displays, monitors or output files.
-They will be define inside the scope "output".
+They will be define inside the scope `output`.

 ```
 experiment exp_name type: gui {